Which entropy for general physical theories?: An overview of the framework

 These simple observations can be thoroughly made into a requirement that a theory must abide by, thus setting the stage for a meaningful definition of compression rate in the OPT framework.
-This is formalized as follows. \begin{definition}[Digitizability] We say that an OPT is digitizable if there exists a system $\rB$ (called \emph{obit}) such that for any system $\rX$ there exists $k<\infty$ and a pair of maps $\tC\in\tr_1(\rX\to\rB^{\boxtimes k})$ and $\tF\in\tr_1(\rB^{\boxtimes k}\to\rX)$ such that $\tF\circ\tC=\tI_{\rX}$.
-Moreover, if $\rB_1$ and $\rB_2$ are two such systems, then they are asymptotically equivalent. \end{definition}
+This is formalized as follows. \begin{definition}[Digitizability] We say that an OPT is digitizable if there exists a system $\rB$ (called \emph{o-bit}) such that for any system $\rX$ there exists $k<\infty$ and a pair of maps $\tC\in\tr_1(\rX\to\rB^{\boxtimes k})$ and $\tF\in\tr_1(\rB^{\boxtimes k}\to\rX)$ such that $\tF\circ\tC=\tI_{\rX}$.
+Moreover, if $\rB_1$ and $\rB_2$ are two such systems, then they are asymptotically equivalent. \end{definition} As we have already mentioned, finite-dimensional classical and quantum theory are digitizable.
+In particular, all the systems are asymptotically equivalent in the sense of definition \ref{def:asympeq}, and any system can serve as an o-bit.
+The OPT considered in \cite{erba2023incompatibility}, on the other hand, represents an example of a theory that is not digitisable.
+This theory was constructed for a different purpose rather than studying digitizability, but it is not difficult to realize that it does not satisfy the latter property.
+As we have already mentioned, in this theory all systems are classical, in the sense that for any system the set of states is a simplex, and the vertices corresponding to non-null extremal states are perfectly jointly discriminable.
+Moreover, for any integer $D$ there exists a type of system of size $D$.
+The set of allowed channels between non-trivial systems is restricted to contain compositions of deterministic states and effects with permutations of subsystems of composite systems.
+It is then clear that, given a system of type $\rA$, for every other system $\rB$ of different type it is not possible to find an integer $M$ and a left-reversible map of type $\rA\to\rB^{\boxtimes M}$.
+Indeed, such a left-reversible map should have the $\rA$ system as a subsystem at the output in order to be left-reversible, and given the uniqueness of the decomposition of integers in prime factors, this is impossible.
+Thus, the theory cannot be digitisable.

 An \emph{information source} is characterized by a system $\rA$ and a state $\rho\in\st(\rA)$.
 Repeated uses of the source then generate a {\em message} that, generalizing the i.i.d. setting, has the form of a factorized state, $\rho^{\boxtimes N}$.
-Given a pair of maps $\tE\in\tr_1(\rA^{\boxtimes N}\rightarrow\rB^{\boxtimes M})$ and $\tD\in\tr_1(\rB^{\boxtimes M}\rightarrow\rA^{\boxtimes N})$, that we name \textit{encoding} and \textit{decoding} respectively, we need a figure of merit that establishes the goodness of the {\em codec} map $\tC:=\tD\tE$.
+Given a pair of maps $\tE\in\tr_1(\rA^{\boxtimes N}\rightarrow\rB^{\boxtimes M})$ and $\tD\in\tr_1(\rB^{\boxtimes M}\rightarrow\rA^{\boxtimes N})$, that we name \textit{encoding} and \textit{decoding} respectively, we need a figure of merit that establishes the goodness of the {\em codec} map $\tC\coloneqq\tD\tE$.
 Our choice comes as a consequence of the two following elementary observations: (i) the output message to which we have local access may be correlated with an ancilla, and (ii) it could be prepared in different ways.
 Since the aim is to preserve all the possible information gathered in the message, we use the following quantity